Date Updated: 04/17/2026

 Risk factors

-• Certain infections that affect the heart
+• Some infections that affect the heart such as endocarditis.

-• Heart attack
+• Heart attack.

-• History of other heart valve diseases, including mitral valve prolapse and mitral valve stenosis
+• History of other heart valve diseases, including mitral valve prolapse and mitral valve stenosis.

-• Older age
+• Older age.

-• Radiation to the chest
+• Radiation to the chest.

 Complications

-Potential complications of severe mitral valve regurgitation include:
+Possible complications of severe mitral valve regurgitation include:

 • Congestive heart failure.
 In severe mitral valve regurgitation, the heart has to work harder to pump enough blood to the body.
-The extra effort causes the left lower heart chamber (ventricle) to get bigger.
+The extra effort causes the left lower heart chamber to get bigger.
 Untreated, the heart muscle becomes weak.
 This can cause heart failure.

 Diagnosis